bleachbit/docs/_posts/2015-09-25-cleanerml.md

 *   **walk.all**: matches all and directories files under a directory.
 *   **deep**: queues a deep scan

 What is the difference between a **deep** and **walk.files**?
-Deep scan expect matches to be loosely scattered (such as Thumbs.db), but **walk.files** expects to match most files under that directory (such as Firefox's cache).
+Deep scan expects file matches to be loosely scattered (such as Thumbs.db), but **walk.files** expects to match most files under that directory (such as Firefox's cache).
 To improve performance, BleachBit combines deep scans for the same directory (such as all deep scans for $HOME).
 In the future, BleachBit may allow the user to reconfigure the deep scan directory, so, for example, he can scan a network drive in addition to his home directory.

 Any of these methods can be combined with [Python's Perl regular expressions](https://docs.python.org/2/howto/regex.html) for sophisticated filtering.
 The regular expression options are: